 By Mike Frisch

-Casting jigs and softbaits is common for catching summer crappies.
+Casting jigs and soft baits are common for catching summer crappies.
 Another method, though less popular, is to use the same jig/grub combination and swim it along the weedline using a trolling motor to parallel the weedline.
 This is a great way to cover water looking for active panfish.
 Once a school is found, the cast and retrieve method can then be employed.

 Various jigs and grub bodies work for this presentation.
 My favorite grub is the scented, flavored Impulse Swim’n Grub in the 2-inch size range.
 As for jig choice, I use a simple ball-head jig like the 1/16-ounce RZ Jig.
 Various color patterns will work for weedline panfish but I like a brightly colored jig head tipped with a simple white grub body.

 Not only do summer weedlines host lots of panfish, but they also are home to largemouth bass.
-Casting and retrieving bigger jigs with bigger softbaits will put these fish in the boat.
-In this instance, I use a 1/8-ounce sizes “stand up” style jig like the Rock-It Jig.
-I tip the jig with a “do nothing” stick worm and move down the weedline casting and retrieving searching for an active largemouth school.
+Casting and retrieving bigger jigs with bigger soft baits will put these fish in the boat.

 Often these schools will be found near an irregularity in the weedline like a point, turn, or change in weed type.
-Again, an Impulse bait, this time the Impulse Dip-Stick Worm, in a dark color pattern like june bug or camo are my favorites.
+Again, an Impulse bait, this time a soft plastic stickbait in a dark color pattern like junebug or camo is my favorite.

 Panfish and largemouth bass roam summer weedlines.
 The always popular walleye often lives there too.
 A great method for putting these fish in the boat when fishing jigs is by using a weedless jig tipped with a medium-sized minnow for “snaking” along the weedline and actually penetrating the weeds a bit.